-Anglo-Saxon England.
+The ancestors of the bearers of the Ottly family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the parish of Oteley found in the counties of Shropshire, Suffolk and the West Riding of Yorkshire.
 Ottly is derived from the Old English elements "ote," or "oats" and "leah," meaning "a clearing."
-CITATION[CLOSE]

 Early Origins of the Ottly family